grotius-cnc/cam/README.md

 - Supports single-open, multiple-open, single-closed and multiple-closed primitive offsets.
 - Generates a gcode.ngc output file located in build directory.
 - Can add line-numbers to the gcode.ngc file.
+- Supports pockets with or without islands.
+Base offset + Internal pocket offset.

 Todo:
-- Pocket offset with or without islands.
-- Add pierce delay.

 - Create a .deb installer script for this app.

 Gcode output tested: